spc-kim/midterm_project/README.md

 This EDA focuses on a dataset of IMDB's Top 1000 Movie rankings.

-The analysis first takes a brief look at the entire dataset of 1000 movie entries.
-Then, it shifts its focus onto the top performing movies based on category.
+The analysis first takes a brief look at the entire dataset of 1000 movie entries from IMDB, the Internet Movie DataBsae, a popular movie indexing website.
+The dataset was taken in 2020.

+The analysis then shifts focus onto the top performing movies based on category.

 ## Objective Questions